alaym3/audio-ml/README.md

   - Magenta also offers an [interactive tutorial website](https://hello-magenta.glitch.me/) ✌️✌️
   - Also look [here](https://magenta.tensorflow.org/music-vae)

-## Next step is to input my own midi files to use musicVAE)
+## Next step is to input my own midi files to use musicVAE
+- but https://midi-me.glitch.me/ offers that without adjusting code - try first

 2. ....